sophiajoseph8/rock-paper-scissors-exercise/README.md

 pip install -r requirements.txt
 ```
 # Requirements
 Once you have completed the setup described above, you can now start coding as noted below.
-To develop good version control habis, aim to make a separate commit after completeting each section.
+To develop good version control habits, aim to make a separate commit after completeting each section.

 ## Processing User Inputs
 The application should prompt the user to input (i.e., "rock", "paper", or "scissors") via command-line interface (CLI).
 It should store the user's selection in a variable for later reference (i.e., "player_choice")

 ## Validating User Inputs
-The application should compare the user's selections agains the list of valid options (i.e., "rock", "paper", "scissors") to determine whether the user has selected a valid option to play the game.
+The application should compare the user's selections against the list of valid options (i.e., "rock", "paper", "scissors") to determine whether the user has selected a valid option to play the game.

-It should be able to handle various capitalizations and iterations of the validate options (e.g., "ROCK", "rock" or "Rock").
+It should be able to handle various capitalizations and iterations of the valid options (e.g., "ROCK", "rock" or "Rock").
 One way to do this would be standardize the input (e.g., put the input in lowercase).

 If the selection is invalid, the program should display a friendly message to the user and prevent further program execution.
 The program should not try to further process an invalid input as it may lead to runtime errors.